D&D Maps

 The Base

 We ended up fighting this vampire monster thing in their lair.
 After defeating it we decided to make its lair our base.
 Though in the end, we didn't end up using it that much, we did have a lot of fun coming up with things that we were going to use it for.
-The dining table in the base The vampire's bed The entire base was built with planes that I had textured.
+The entire base was built with planes that I had textured.
 It took a pretty long time to do it but it was a good learning curve.
 There are stairs in this base and you see my lack of experience in how I handled it.
 The bed was supposed to be where the monster/vampire slept, but I still didn't have a good grasp of the scale.
 I just decided that the vampire was bigger than what it was to justify such an out-of-scale bed.
 If you want to take a wander around this base, you can download it through the link here.

 Baulder's Gate